-The Gilbert Bayes Award for early career sculptors (previously the Bursary Awards) is given annually by the Society to a small group of outstandingly talented sculptors.
+The Gilbert Bayes Award for early career sculptors is given annually by the Society to a small group of outstandingly talented sculptors.

-Selected by the sculptor members of the Society’s Board, the award provides vital support during what can be a difficult transition from study to professional practice.
+Selected by the sculptor members of the Society’s Board and a guest judge, the award provides vital support during what can be a difficult transition from study to professional practice.

 The award is open to sculptors of any age or nationality, with or without formal training and working in any style of media.